Pure Leverage is an MLM company which many have deemed a scam and a copy of Empower Network, which is now by the way, gone.

-Before we go any further, I’d like to tell you that I am an online marketer with 7 years experience in the field who knows how the process of making money online works.
+Before we go any further, I’d like to tell you that I am an online marketer with over 10 years experience in the field who knows how the process of making money online works.

 Inside Pure Leverage.
-What It Offers:
+What it offers (5 main services):

 I’m going to be breaking down the most important things you get from Pure Leverage but at the same time explaining the catch as well as if these components are the real deal or not.
 Just a heads up, most of them will not be as advertised.

-1. The company offers 2 membership levels:
+1) The company offers 2 membership levels:

-2. 100% commissions off people you refer to the company through their affiliate program.
+2) 100% commissions off people you refer, here’s the catch.

 The catch 1: It’s only 100% for the first month referral.
 After that it’s 50%.
 Not bad to be honest, but it’s not exactly explained unless you dig for that information.
 At least that’s how it was when I first reviewed it.

 This training takes you through the whole process of understanding all of the benefits Pure Leverage offers you as well as how to utilize it in addition to tactics to seducing people to join it, getting them to attract others and in the process make you more money overall.

 What this is all about REALLY is making blog pages promoting the company and attracting others to join them through you.
-However, instead of offering real value, most of these blogs do nothing more than copy/paste the same text the main Pure Leverage site have and woo visitors with images of riches, fancy cars, bold money claims and more.
+However, instead of offering real value, most of these blogs do nothing more than copy/paste the same text the main Pure Leverage site have and woo visitors with images of riches, fancy cars, bold money claims and more (shiny object syndrome practices).

 If you’ve done your searches for Pure Leverage reviews, odds are you’ve seen many of these blogs.
 In my mind a blog which offers glamour more than content is full of well you know what.
 I find this method of marketing sad and unethical.